mlabbe/notebook/readme.md

 # Mike's Viz Notebook #

-This repo contains the source for the website [https://michaellabbe.com/notebook](Mike's Viz Notebook).
+This repo contains the source for the website [Mike's Viz Notebook](https://michaellabbe.com/notebook).

-It was published [https://github.com/mlabbe/notebook](here) in order to receive pull requests and issue reports on the site.
+It was published [here](https://github.com/mlabbe/notebook) in order to receive pull requests and issue reports on the site.